jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### The musical alphabet

-Notes are named with the seven letters from the "musical alphabet".
+Each note is named with one of the seven letters of the "musical alphabet", `A-B-C-D-E-F-G`, in English.
-In English: `A-B-C-D-E-F-G`.

 Each letter represents a standard fundamental pitch.
 For example, A is 440 Hz.